 - Economic incentives to attract industrial and manufacturing growth to San Antonio, including Toyota and Boeing at Port San Antonio; and

 - Protection for veterans, including the privacy of veterans' service records following their discharge from the military and a property tax exemption for veterans who are 100 percent disabled from their military service.

 |Sen. Uresti stands with fellow veterans at his annual Veterans Day Reception in San Antonio.|

 Senator Uresti is vice chair of the Senate Health & Human Services Committee, and serves on the Finance, Education, and Veteran Affairs & Border Security Committees.

 Devoted to fighting child abuse and neglect, as chairman of the House Committee on Human Services, Senator Uresti led the charge to reform CPS during the interim of the 78th Legislature, and brought statewide attention and major reform to protect children from abuse and neglect.
 He continues to be a voice throughout Texas for the most vulnerable of our state.

 Long active in his community, Senator Uresti is the founding chairman of the Blue Ribbon Task Force, a coalition bringing hundreds of community activists and leaders together to fight the causes of child abuse and neglect.
-He also sits on the Board of Trustees for Communities-In-Schools of San Antonio, which is the nation's largest community-based dropout prevention organization.
-Each year Senator Uresti sponsors a Back-to-School and Health Fair event in San Antonio and participates in similar events across District 19, which include the distribution of free backpacks to students.
+Each year Senator Uresti sponsors a Back-to-School and Health Fair event in San Antonio and participates in similar events across District 19, which include the distribution of free backpacks to students, immunizations, and dental checks.